 In fact, we’ve noticed that as we age, we’ve been gravitating more away from the hostel and backpacker type of travel and more towards independence that does involve spending more to attain both freedom and time efficiency.

-Travel Guard is actually the marketing name of AIG Travel, which is an arm of the American International Group (AIG), which itself is a major insurance and financial entity that has been around for over 100 years.
+Our understanding of Travel Guard as an entity is that it’s actually the marketing name of AIG Travel, which is an arm of the American International Group (AIG), which itself is a major insurance and financial entity that has been around for over 100 years.

 Allianz Global Assistance